yast/yast-autoinstallation/doc/profile_changes_SLE15.md

 Given this new approach, the old `btrfs_set_default_subvolume_name` is deprecated, although it is still supported for backward compatibility reasons.

-### GPT is now the default partition type

-On x86_64 systems, GPT is now the preferred partition type.
-However, if you would like to retain the old behaviour, you could explictly indicate this in the profile setting the `disklabel` element to `msdos`.

 ### Reading an existing /etc/fstab filesystem is not supported anymore